The Time For Dog Sports Is NOT NOWMay 4, 2021 2021-05-19 1:55

 The Time For Dog Sports Is NOT NOW

-A large percentage of my readers practices one or more dog sports.
+A sizable portion of my audience participates in one or more dog sports.
 I do agility myself, and the thrill I get out of training, challenging myself and improving alongside my dogs is wonderful.
 I cannot imagine life without running next to them, and it is not easy to hold back and wait – for an indefinite amount of time – until we can train again with our friends.

 What kind of impact should COVID-19 make on your dog sport?
 A profound one.